telegraf/telegraf/docs/README.md

 #### email

-Generates middleware for handling messages with `email` entity.
+Generates a middleware for handling messages with `email` entity.

 `Telegraf.email(triggers, ...middleware) => function`